Podcast: Play in new window | Download

 - Testing and scheduled deadlines can be useful (and desired) for this child’s learning approach.

-You can learn more about how Rachel learned here:
+By the way, you can learn more about how Rachel learned here:

 - Welcome to the Homeschool Mama Self-Care Podcast (& Why I Homeschool)

-- How to Homeschool Better (& Why Do you Want to?)
+- How to Homeschool Better (& Why Do You Want to?)

 - How to Encourage Happiness in Our Homeschools?

-- the surprising transition from school to homeschool
+- The surprising transition from school to homeschool

 - introducing Rachel